Near-Field Position and Orientation Tracking With Hybrid ELAA Architecture: Conclusions

 \section{Conclusions}

 We studied NF position and orientation tracking for a multi-antenna MS served by a multi-antenna BS with limited RF chains, where the analog combiner compresses uplink observations.
 To preserve informative observations, we proposed a PAC-EKF framework, designing the analog combiner in the EKF prediction stage, before uplink pilot reception.
 This predictive approach leverages the temporal correlation in the MS pose trajectory to provide the EKF update stage with more informative compressed observations.
-By analyzing the fundamental performance limits of the NF pose tracking, we revealed how the NF channel structure and the analog combiner design influence the pose information contained in the uplink observation, and how this information scales with the array size, SNR, and MS pose.
-Guided by these insights, we developed two low-complexity combiner designs under the unit-modulus constraint: (i) A \ac{FIM}-based design that captures the informative signal components by extracting phases from the SVD of the observation Jacobian; (ii) a geometry-inspired design that captures non-redundant spatial information by selecting \acp{QOM} (i.e., well-separated viewpoints) based on the NF beamfocusing effect.
-Numerical results show that the proposed designs nearly achieve the fully digital tracking accuracy with 3 RF chains and outperform the random combiner with up to $20~\rm dBm$ lower transmit power.
+By analyzing the fundamental performance limits of the NF pose tracking, we revealed how the NF channel structure and the analog combiner design influence the pose-relevant information contained in the uplink observation, and how this information scales with the array size, SNR, and MS pose.
+Guided by these insights, we developed two low-complexity combiner designs under the unit-modulus constraint, namely a FIM-based SVD-PE scheme and a geometry-inspired QOM scheme.
+Numerical results show that the proposed designs nearly achieve the fully digital tracking accuracy with 3 RF chains, outperform the random combiner with up to $20~\rm dBm$ lower transmit power, and remain effective under 4-bit phase quantization.
+We further show that prediction error affects both the analog combiner design and the EKF update in the PAC-EKF framework, while reliable performance is maintained when the EKF operates within its valid local linearization regime.

+For future work, the proposed predictive information-preserving design can be extended beyond the current receiver-side implementation by incorporating transmit beamforming as an additional degree of freedom.
+In particular, predictive transmit beamforming can be leveraged to actively shape the observation, leading to a joint transmit-receive design for enhancing the resulting Fisher information in tracking.
+Moreover, extending the framework from \ac{LoS} scenarios to \ac{NLoS} scenarios is another important direction.
+Techniques such as \ac{RIS} to create a cascaded \ac{LoS} link~\cite{NF-RIS}, or wavefront engineering (e.g., Airy beams) to enable curved propagation paths~\cite{Airy}, can be leveraged to support tracking when the direct LoS channel is blocked.

 \appendices